christophsax/seasonal/README.md

 ### Getting started

 `seas` ist the core function of the *seasonal* package.
-By default, `seas` calls the automatic procedures of X-13ARIMA-SEATS to perform a seasonal adjustment that works very well in most circumstances.
+By default, `seas` calls the automatic procedures of X-13ARIMA-SEATS to perform a seasonal adjustment that works well in most circumstances.
 It returns an object of class `"seas"` that contains all necessary information on the adjustment process, as well as the series.
 The `final` method for `"seas"` objects returns the adjusted series, the `plot` method shows a plot with the unadjusted and the adjusted series.

     m <- seas(AirPassengers)
     final(x)